-- Pour off a bunch of the whey (about ⅔ of it, more or less) into another pot or container.
+- Pour off about ⅔ of the whey into another pot or container.
 You can keep this raw, cultured whey for lacto-ferments or soaking where a stronger flavor works well (such as veggie ferments).

-- Then transfer the curds to a colander, leaving the rest of the ⅓ of whey in the pot.
+- Then transfer the curds to a colander, leaving the remaining whey in the pot.

-- Let the curds drain for about an hour.
+- Let the curds drain for about 1 hour.